fynks/awesome-android-root/README.md

-# awesome-android-root
+# Awesome Android Root
 A comprehensive, up-to-date list of Android apps that require or utilize root privileges.

-Pull requests are welcome ✨
+> Pull requests are welcome ✨

 ## Table of Contents
   - [What is root?](#what-is-root)